ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Connection := Preconnection.ListenPooled()
 ~~~

-When using Pooled Connections, see {{connection-pooling}}, a pooled
+When using Pooled Connections, see {{pooled-conn}}, a pooled
 connection is created instead of a Listener.
 This connection will receive
 all messages from all underlying transport connections and can be used
 to send replies to them.

 In both cases, Listening continues until the global context shuts down,
-or until the Stop action is performed on the same Preconnection:
+until the Stop action is performed on the same Preconnection, or after the Close action is performed on a Pooled Connection:

 ~~~
 Preconnection.Stop()
+PooledConnection.Close()
 ~~~

-After Stop() is called, the preconnection can be disposed of.
+After this, the preconnection can be disposed of.

 ~~~
 Preconnection -> ConnectionReceived<Connection>